WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 Testing-wise, I've first done a lot of preparation work to permit Wallaroo to control the kernel's TCP buffer sizes.
-(It's much easier to create reliable, repeatable tests to confirm that the back-pressure system works correctly if you can predict the TCP sockets' buffer sizes in advance!)
+(It's much easier to create reliable, repeatable tests for the back-pressure system if you can predict the TCP sockets' buffer sizes in advance!)
-This testing work applies to both the current back-pressure `mute` protocol and to the new Pony runtime's back-pressure scheduler implementation.
+The new tests apply to both the current back-pressure `mute` protocol and to the new Pony runtime's back-pressure scheduler implementation.

-We at Wallaroo Labs aren't completely sure that the Pony runtime's back-pressure scheduler will actually meet Wallaroo's needs.
+We aren't completely sure that the Pony runtime's back-pressure scheduler will actually meet Wallaroo's needs.
 "Trust, but Verify," was Ronald Reagan's best advice about software.
 Here's a partial list of open questions: